-INSTRUCTION 2140 Guidance and Counseling 1 2 The District recognizes that guidance and counseling are an important part of the total program 3 4 of instruction and should be provided in accordance with state laws and regulations, District 5 policies and procedures, and available staff and program support.
-6 7 The general goal of this program is to help students achieve the greatest personal value from 8 their educational opportunities.
-Such a program should: 9 10 1.
-Provide staff with meaningful information which can be utilized to improve educational services offered to individual students.
-11 12 2.
-Provide students with planned opportunities to develop future career and educational 13 plans.
-14 15 3.
+Guidance and Counseling

+The District recognizes that guidance and counseling are an important part of the total program of instruction and should be provided in accordance with state laws and regulations, District policies and procedures, and available staff and program support.

+The general goal of this program is to help students achieve the greatest personal value from their educational opportunities.
+Such a program should:

+1. Provide staff with meaningful information which can be utilized to improve educational services offered to individual students.

+Provide students with planned opportunities to develop future career and educational plans.

+16 3.
 Refer students with special needs to appropriate specialists and agencies.

-16 17 18 4.
-Aid students in identifying options and making choices about their educational program.
-19 5.
-Assist teachers and administrators in meeting academic, social, and emotional needs of 20 21 students.
-22 6.
-Provide for a follow-up of students who further their education and/or move into the 23 24 world of work.
-25 7.
-Solicit feedback from students, staff, and parents, for purposes of program improvement.
-26 27 8.
+4. Aid students in identifying options and making choices about their educational program.

+20 5.
+Assist teachers and administrators in meeting academic, social, and emotional needs of students.

+23 6.
+Provide for a follow-up of students who further their education and/or move into the world of work.

+7. Solicit feedback from students, staff, and parents, for purposes of program improvement.

+28 8.
 Assist students in developing a sense of belonging and self-respect.

-28 29 9.
-Have information available about nicotine addiction services and referrals to tobacco cessation 30 programs to students and staff.
-31 32 All staff will encourage students to explore and develop their individual interests in career and 33 vocational-technical programs and employment opportunities, without regard to gender, race, 34 marital status, national origin, or handicapping conditions, including reasonable efforts in 35 36 encouraging students to consider and explore "nontraditional" occupations.
-37 § 49-3-203, MCA 38 Legal Reference Educational, counseling, and training programs 39 10.55.710, ARM Assignment of Guidance Staff 10.55.802, ARM Opportunity and Educational Equity 40 41 Policy History: 42 Adopted on: February 2007 43 Revised on: July 20, 2010 44
+9. Have information available about nicotine addiction services and referrals to tobacco cessation programs to students and staff.

+10. Serve as a reference for alternative discipline or restorative justice programs.

+All staff will encourage students to explore and develop their individual interests in all areas including but not limited to career and technical programs, academic curricula, post-secondary opportunities, community or military service, and employment options without regard to race, color, national origin, ancestry, sex, ethnicity, language barrier, religious belief, physical or mental handicap or disability, economic or social condition, actual or potential marital or parental status.

+Legal Reference § 49-3-203, MCA Educational, counseling, and training programs 10.55.710, ARM Assignment of Guidance Staff Opportunity and Educational Equity

+- 1 - Policy History: Adopted on: February 2007 2 Revised on: July 20, 2010

-Revision Note: added language regarding nicotine / tobacco programs
+5 Revision Note: added language regarding nicotine / tobacco programs STUDENTS 2150